 The President and Board of Trustees of the Village of Tolono hereby find that all of the recitals hereinbefore stated as contained in the preambles to this Ordinance are full, true and correct and does hereby, by reference, incorporate and make them part of this Ordinance.

 Section 2.
 Purpose.

-This Ordinance is to amend Section 6.5 Overtime Compensation of Tolono Employee Policy Manual.
+This Ordinance is to amend the Village Employee Policy Manual of the Tolono Municipal Code as provided herein.

 Section 3.
-Village Employee Policy Manual.
+Amendment.